Bairstow launches England Test fightback

 Ben Stokes (25) and Stuart Broad fell soon after tea before Bairstow and Wood opened the shoulders.

-Bairstow is painfully close to a belligerent fifth Test ton.
-He played out a maiden from Wagner in the final over of the day, not tempted to swing at a serving of short balls to bring up three figures.
+Bairstow is painfully close to a fifth Test ton.
+He played out a maiden from Wagner in the final over of the day, not tempted to swing at a serving of short balls.

-Bairstow's unlikely ally was recalled pace bowler Wood, who raced to a maiden half-century in his first Test for nearly a year.
+Bairstow's unlikely ally was recalled pace bowler Wood, who raced to a maiden half-century.

 Wood swung freely throughout their 95-run eighth-wicket stand off just 18 overs before he was bowled by Southee.